 Read more about the importance of tropical fruits here and the evolutionary background of temperate fruits and humans here, and why humans are a tropical species here.

-3. Eat your fruits ripe
+4. Eat your fruits ripe

-Understanding the effects of fruit ripeness – not only on sweetness, color, taste, and smell – but also on nutrition, is especially important on a fruit diet.
-Most of us do only have limited access to ripe tropical fruits.
 Fortunately, some of our favorite tropical fruits ripen after being picked from the trees, like mangoes, bananas, and papaya (see a list here).
 In addition, as a second-best option, buying frozen fruits is excellent for getting ripe fruits because it is fruits that are too ripe to be transported that are being frozen to be sold.

-4. Eat enough calories
+5. Eat enough calories

 Avoid undernourishment on fruit-based and raw food diets!
 Raw foods have a much higher water content than calorie-dense cooked and animal foods.
 We have to learn that the volume of food we need is bigger on a raw food diet.
-By choosing sweet tropical fruits, like bananas, papayas, and mangoes we can achieve our nutritional needs faster than by eating watery, acidic fruits.
+By choosing sweet tropical fruits, like bananas, jackfruit, durian, papayas, and mangoes, we can achieve our nutritional needs faster than by eating watery, acidic fruits.
 To obtain around 2500 calories, you would need to eat nearly 3 kg of tropical fruit.
 However, if you include calorie-dense nuts or fatty fruit, the volume is less.

 This is an example of a day of frugivorous meals of ca 2000- 2500 calories a day: